Umeshpotha/AI-Docuement-Summarizer/README.md

 2. **Conversational AI:**
    - A pre-trained Chat Generative AI model is used in conjunction with the vector store to answer your questions.
    - The model considers the context of your question and the information obtained from the processed PDFs to provide an answer.

-### Contributing

-This project is open-source, and contributions are welcome!
-If you'd like to contribute, please refer to the project's contribution guidelines (if available) or reach out to the project maintainers.